 On January 1, 2022, the Company entered into an employment agreement with Joseph Ovsenek (the "Ovsenek Agreement").
 Under the terms of the Ovsenek Agreement, Mr. Ovsenek is engaged as President and CEO of the Company.
 The Ovsenek agreement may be terminated on four (4) weeks' written notice by Mr. Ovsenek.
 The Company may terminate the Ovsenek Agreement for cause, without notice or any payment in lieu thereof.
-The Company may also terminate the Ovsenek Agreement at any time, without just cause and without prior notice, by providing Mr. Ovsenek with: (a) payment equal to 24 months of his base salary; and (b) twice the average annual performance bonus earned by Mr. Ovsenek in the 3 years immediately preceding termination, it being understood that if such termination occurs within: (i) the first 3 years of the agreement, the average performance bonus calculation will use the greater of (a) the performance bonus earned for the completed years and (b) 100% of base salary; and (ii) prior to the completion of a year and the earning of a performance bonus, the average performance bonus calculation will use a performance bonus equal to 100% of his base salary (the "Separation Package").
+The Company may also terminate the Ovsenek with: (a) payment equal to 24 months of his base salary; and (b) twice the average annual performance bonus earned by Mr. Ovsenek in the 3 years immediately preceding termination, it being understood that if such termination occurs within: (i) the first 3 years of the agreement, the average performance bonus calculation will use the greater of (a) the performance bonus earned for the completed years and (b) 100% of base salary; and (ii) prior to the completion of a year and the earning of a performance bonus, the average performance bonus calculation will use a performance bonus equal to 100% of his base salary (the "Separation Package").
 In the event of a Change of Control of the Company, Mr. Ovsenek is entitled to receive from the Company a payment equal to the Separation Package.